nhanb/old.hi.imnhan.com/README.md

 # My blog

-This is the source code for https://hi.imnhan.com using [Pelican](http://github.com/getpelican/pelican)
+This is the source code for https://old.hi.imnhan.com using [Pelican](http://github.com/getpelican/pelican)

 # Dev environment

 - `make devserver` / `make stopserver` for local dev at port 8000
-- `make github` to publish to hi.imnhan.com
+- `make github` to publish

 Alternatively, if you find the `make dev/stopserver` workflow clumsy, manually run `pelican -r` and simple python http server to keep everything in the foreground: